nirum/tableprint/docs/index.rst

 Quickstart
 ----------

-Now let's see what we can do.
 Tableprint offers two functions that print a table directly, ``tableprint.table`` and ``tableprint.dataframe``.
 The first takes a numpy array and a list of headers, whereas the second takes a pandas DataFrame as input.
 For example, you can do the following: